I’ve been a little absent lately. It’s been busy since I moved back to America in August.

 Continued traveling about.
 Made it to Applecross for the EUMC Dinner Meet.
 Said goodbye to a lot of friends for a while.
 Went to Lewis and Harris with Alven and Ellie B. Returned to Edinburgh to pack for excavation season at Bamburgh as the Assistant Finds Supervisor.

 Returned to Edinburgh.
 Waited in a thunderstorm for four hours to get front row spots at the Florence + the Machine Concert in Princes Street Gardens with Ellie B. The fireworks from the Military Tattoo held at the castle went off during the encore set.
 It was magical.
-Movers arrived at Roseneath and boxed my room up to be shipped to America.
+Movers arrived and boxed my room up to be shipped to America.
 I left Scotland on 10 August.

 Started a new job and spent time with my new puppies.
 Read a few books and cleaned out my closet.
 Seven kittens randomly appeared on my porch.